 - Double/Triple coupons.
 Does a store near your double or even triple coupons?
 Find out that way you can take full advantage of these extra savings.

 - Pricematch.
-Stores like Walmart will price ALL competitor ads in your local area.
+Many stores like will price competitor ads in your local area or online pricing.
 Plus, use coupons on top of the pricematch for even sweeter savings!

 - Pick the right cashier at checkout.
 You’re better off choosing the happy, looks like they are having a good day employee.
 You don’t want to be stuck with a un-happy cashier when using lots of coupons.
 Trust me!